mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 ### Summary

 Katagiri Roshi concludes his series of talks on Mindfulness.
 Zen Master Dogen compares the method of Buddhist practice to the method of washing a robe.
-Mindfulness is dynamic communication, and this moment is a blank canvas.
+Mindfulness is dynamic communication.
+This moment is a blank canvas.

 ### Transcript